Great Rates! Monthly Payments Available

 If you live in an area prone to these disasters, you will need to purchase seperate flood and earthquake policies.
 Flood insurance is available through FEMA's National Flood Insurance Program.
 Both flood and earthquake insurance can be purchased through your insurance agent.

 Floater or endorsement

 If you own expensive jewelry, furs or collectibles, you might consider getting additional coverage since there is generally a $1,000 to $2,000 limit for theft of jewelry on a standard policy.

 Let the Rick Plata Insurance Agency, help you understand and protect all of the risks you run and all of the perils your business faces.
-We will do this with a well thought out and executed business insurance policy designed just for our Condo Insurance policy holders.
+We will do this with a well thought out and executed business insurance policy designed just for our HOA & Condo Association Insurance policy holders.

 © Copyright 2013, Insurance Information Institute, Inc. - ALL RIGHTS RESERVED